datapartnership/yemen-economic-monitor/_sources/notebooks/NTL-notebooks/yemen-NTL.md

 ## Findings

-As noted above, in general, oberved nighttime lights have increased relative to previous years, though, some governorates show sharp decreases after April 2022, such as Amanat Al Asimah and Adan, and a notable decline after October 2022 observed in Ma'rib.
+As noted above, in general, oberved nighttime lights have increased relative to previous years, though, some governorates show sharp decreases after April 2022, such as Amanat Al Asimah and Adan, and a notable decline after October 2022 observed in Ma'rib and Shabwah.
 Further, in terms of control areas, both the North and South follow very similar trends, with a slightly larger increase in observed lights in the North (DFA).